triggerdotdev/trigger.dev/README.md

 # ✨🎃 Get involved with Hacktoberfest 2023! 🎃✨

-All of October we're participating in Hacktoberfest and invite you to join us!
-We have a bunch of issues labeled `🎃 Hacktoberfest` that are ready for you to work on which will count towards Hacktoberfest.
-We are also running our own game, earn 💎 points to win swag!
+Throughout October, we're actively participating in Hacktoberfest, and we invite you to join us!
+We have numerous issues labeled 🎃 Hacktoberfest, ready for you to work on, which will count toward your Hacktoberfest contributions.
+We're also running our own game where you can earn 💎 points to win swag!

 - Check out our [Hacktoberfest landing page](https://trigger.dev/hacktoberfest) for how to participate and win swag.
 - Contribute to either our [/trigger.dev](https://github.com/triggerdotdev/trigger.dev/labels/%F0%9F%8E%83%20hacktoberfest), [/api-reference](https://github.com/triggerdotdev/api-reference/issues?q=is%3Aopen+is%3Aissue+label%3A%F0%9F%8E%83hacktoberfest) or [/jobs-showcase](https://github.com/triggerdotdev/jobs-showcase/labels/%F0%9F%8E%83%20hacktoberfest) repositories and complete issues marked `🎃 Hacktoberfest` to be eligible for swag.